 - Ask the parents the following questions: “Can you give up your child?”
 When a child joins a team, they are entering the coach’s arena.
 Parents must be able to relinquish their authority and take a back seat to the coach’s instruction and authority.
 “Can you accept your child’s disappointments?”
 You can’t expect every athlete to be a superstar during every game.
 Each athlete will have moments of failure, and it’s important that the parents understand this and accept this.

 - Can you be a role model for good sportsmanship?
-Kids will be kids, but adults should take the upper hand.
+Kids will be kids, but adults should take the high road.
 Rooting for all children—not just your own—as well as the other team is encouraged.

 - Ask for a count of those who are interested in volunteering or participating in fundraisers.
 Pass around a sheet for interested parties to write down their contact information and specific interests.